pi2pie/slugfiles/README.md

 A lightweight command-line utility for transforming file/directory names into clean, URL-friendly slugs.

+>[!Note]
+>
+> The core functionality is provided by the [slug](https://github.com/gosimple/slug) package.
+>
+> The slug transformation process converts filenames to URL-friendly format by transliterating Unicode characters to ASCII (including converting non-ASCII characters to their English phonetic equivalents), converting spaces to hyphens, removing special characters, and ensuring lowercase output by default.
+Use the `--case-sensitive` flag (`-c`) to preserve uppercase letters in the output.
+More details see the [usage](#usage) section.

 ## Introduction

-Slugfiles is a command-line tool written in Go that converts filenames and directory paths into web-friendly slugs.
+Slugfiles is a command-line tool written in Go that converts filenames and directory paths into URL-friendly slugs.
 It's perfect for bulk renaming files for web projects, content management systems, or any situation where you need normalized filenames.
 Slugfiles helps you:

 - Remove special characters from filenames
 - Convert spaces to hyphens